ryan-mcclue/ryan-mcclue/src/knowledge.md

 without gamma correction, resultant image will look very dim (due to nature of monitor gamma curve) so with rgb values, preface with linear or srgb

-## AI
-Goodhart's law (when a measure becomes target, fails to be useful as neglect other things)

-Often times I'm subject to the Dunning-Kruger effect (over confident from lack of experience) when it comes to programming

-Tech companies becoming conglomerate monopolies, e.g. tiktok music, apple tv etc.

-Much like the C++ standards committee, concerns of 'ivory tower' nature of smart home Matter standards

-The importance of programming to a physical machine is paramount.
-The underlying technology is always changing, e.g. arcade machines, consoles, phones, watches, plastic 4bit processors

-iSIM is eSIM except on SoC, instead of separate chip

-Many 'ultra-zoom 100x' on phone cameras are just artificially injecting pixels

-Containers are new OSs, LLM are new CPUs

-Advantageous for apps to not be standalone and only be accessible via web.
-More ad targeting metrics

-ESP32 a unicorn that combines WiFi, BLE and Zigbee in one

-AI seems to address toy problems and not deal with permutations of problem, e.g. design, corner cases, performance, etc.
-Expressing all possibilities is best done in a programming language not English.

-## Hardware
-Thread is new low-power protocol for Matter (and therefore IoT devices, i.e. mesh network).
-Similar to Zigbee and Z-Wave

-MOSFETs are a type of transistor. different transistors for say quick-switching, low signal, high frequency, amplifier etc.

-transduction converts one energy form to another
-CCD (charged couple device; less noise, more power, lower speed) and CMOS (consumer grade) common camera sensors digital cameras convert photons to array of pixels, represented as voltage levels quad pixel camera sensor combines four adjacent pixels in this array

-USB-4, PCI5, DDR5 emerging standards.

-hierarchy:topology
-p2p:(mesh, bus)
-client-server:star

-Silicon carbide power supplies more efficient

-Hardware subscription issues: lack of connectivity no use, DDOS servers render inoperable, company liquidates and bricks

-Unfortunate that 'true security' makes things more complex and inconvenient, e.g. yubikey

-Oh dear, Java is not dying out  (state of the octoverse) Frequent STMicroelectronics newsletter coverage of IoT (and the many, many protocols) and machine learning indicative of trend in industry

-Hi-fi audio.
-Newer terms to mean higher fidelity/data resolution new OLED TVs (contrast, blacks).
-QLED/QNED (brightness) is a adding a 'quantom dot' layer into the white LED backlight LCD sandwich

-5.1 means 5 speakers, 1 subwoofer
-woofer, subwoofer, speaker, tweeter

-Are we moving down the road of homogenous, e.g. specifically target CPU or GPU or hetereogenous programming, e.g. CUDA

-Bitcoin is a Ponzi scheme as almost no one actually uses it in transactions, and is purely speculative.
-Does not create anything.
-Interesting manifestation of capitalism.

-Moore's law number of transistors doubles every 2 years.
-Although not strictly true, general trend is holding.
-Proebsting's law states that compiler improvements will double program performance every 18 years.
-Therefore, cautious about the performance benefits a compiler brings.
-Focusing on programmer productivity is more fruitful In general, newer compilers take longer to compile, but produce slightly faster code maybe 20% faster.

-Amazing that certain old rpm harddrives were susceptible to crashing when 'Rhythm Nation' played as the resonant frequency was the same

-Although the open nature of RISC-V gives it some economical advantages, historically the ISA has not been the major driving factor in widespread adoption.
-Rather, who invests the most in R&D, e.g. many places will develop ARM, with RISC-V go on your own.

-Chiplets connection of chips.
-So, can build chiplets that aren't SoC, e.g. just CPUs and SoCs without chiplets Intel R&D into chiplet technology stacking presents it as a future possibility (Apple already uses it with two M1 max chips to M1 ultra)

-ACM (Association for Computing Machinery) Turing Award is essentially Nobel Prize for Computer Science.
-Not applicable for me as awards largely for academic contributions like papers/reports published e.g data abstraction (Liskov substitution, Byzantine fault tolerance), parallel computing (OpenMP standard).
-In some sense, the modern day Booles and Babbages
-I'm more concerned with engineering feats in software products.

-Read a Google research project on removing noise in photos.
-Investigate source to test and am completely put off by the amount of dependencies involved: conda (why not just whole hog and docker), python, jax for TPU (python to tensor processing unit), external repositories
-This also applied to the 'amazing' AI image generator Stable Diffusion (I suppose high VRAM requirements also) Docker has uses in CI

-As Moore's law is widening, i.e. was 2 years now 4 years, companies creating own hardware, e.g.
-YouTube chip to handle transcoding

 ## Quantum
 RSA public key is two primes multiplied together.
 These primes constitute private key.